dotdc/dotdc/README.md

 <h2>Hi there! 👋</h2>

-My name is David, I'm a DevOps Engineer working remotely from the south of France.\
+My name is David, I'm a Site Reliability Engineer working remotely from the south of France.\
-I'm currently focused on Observability, Reliability and Security aspects of Kubernetes clusters running on AWS.
+I'm currently focused on Observability, Reliability and Security aspects of Kubernetes clusters running on several cloud platforms.

 <h3>About me:</h3>